 Recommendations or referrals go a long way because people tend to extend trust.
 For example, you are likely familiar with well-known partnerships such as Pottery Barn and Sherwin-Williams.
 Pottery Barn added a feature on their website to match paint colors to furniture offerings, providing customers with the tools to design a beautiful room.
 Take a look at the page on Pottery Barn's website to see how they pulled it off.
 Think of the win-win for each company.
 Pottery Barn offers additional design expertise and resources for their clients and Sherwin-Williams is advertised on Pottery Barn's site which is known for high-end furnishings.
 Each company has the opportunity to bring new in new clients who may have not otherwise been familiar with their brand.

 Have you heard the story of how Uber expanded their reach in the Chicago, IL area?
 In 2013 they partnered with over 100 local businesses in the Chicago area.
-They worked with gyms, restaurants and bars.
-The promotion consisted of a Uber giving away free rides for a weekend along with special offers from partnering companies such as free drinks at bars, dinner discounts, special ticket prices to events and more.
+They worked with gyms, restaurants, and bars.
+The promotion consisted of an Uber giving away free rides for a weekend along with special offers from partner companies such as free drinks at bars, dinner discounts, special ticket prices to events, and more.
 Consider how you may transfer trust from one company to another by association.
-Moreover, if each of 100 business that they partnered with had 1,000 followers on one social platform then the promotion could reach an increase of 100,000 people.
+Moreover, if each of 100 businesses that they partnered with had 1,000 followers on one social platform then the promotion could reach an increase of 100,000 people.
 It's easy to see the impact that partnering with a strategic partner could have.

 Expanded Geographic Reach

-Forming a partnership with a company whose offerings compliment your current offerings allows you to provide your prospects a higher quality and greater variety of service lines to meet their specific needs.
-In addition, having partners that are known to your customers helps both parties with credibility and it's no secret that customers love a one stop shop.
+Forming a partnership with a company whose offerings complement your current offerings allows you to provide your prospects a higher quality and greater variety of service lines to meet their specific needs.
+In addition, having partners that are known to your customers helps both parties with credibility and it's no secret that customers love a one-stop-shop.